Swimming in a garlicky white wine sauce, this Easy Shrimp Scampi Recipe is on the table in just 15 minutes!

 We love this easy Shrimp Scampi recipe so much it’s on regular rotation here during the school year.
 And the best part?
 There’s very little cleanup since it’s cooked in just one pot.
 If you want to skip the pasta (and the bread….but WHY?), you can serve it with a fresh green salad.

-Add the olive oil and butter to a large skillet over medium heat.
+- Add the butter and olive oil to a large skillet over medium heat.

-Stir in the garlic and red pepper.
+- Stir in the garlic and red pepper flakes.
 Cook for 1 minute.

 - Add the shrimp to the pan and toss to coat.
 Cook the shrimp until bright pink and no longer translucent, approximately 2-3 minutes.